icewolfz/jiMUD/docs/codeeditor.md

   - `Hair color` monster's hair color, pick from predefined list or supply any color you wish
   - `Gender` the monster's gender, male, female, or none
   - `Body type` allows you to pick a body type to set the initial limbs for monster, if not set will be determined based on race
+- `Resistances` Monster damage resistances
+  - `Type` The type of resistance to protect against
+  - `Amount` The amount to protect, should be in a -100 to 100 range
+- `Ask` Control if monster can be asked about questions
+  - `Can be asked questions` Enable ask system
+  - `Ask no topic reply` Message to display when topic is not found
+  - `Ask response type` How a monster will responses when asked a question
+    - `Say` reply using the say command
+    - `Tell` send a tell to asking player
+    - `Speak` reply using speak command
+    - `Whisper` reply using whisper command
+    - `Custom` use a custom system to control, will require advanced coding after code created
+- `Ask Topics` The topics that the monster can be questioned about
+  - `Topic` The topic to ask about
+  - `Message` The message to display
 - `Advanced properties` Advanced options that while useful are not always needed
   - `No corpse` will the monster leave a corpse, string will be displayed to player and no corpse left, if "" no message and no corpse, $N/$n replaced with monster's name
   - `No limbs` will the limbs be dropped on the ground, if "" no limbs and no message, else message displayed to player, $L/$l will be replaced with limb name, $N/$n replaced with monster's name
 - `Custom properties` custom properties you may want to set for a monster
+  - `Type` The type of property
+    - `Temporary` lost when monster is saved using auto save system
+    - `Normal` will be saved if monster is autosaved
+  - `Name` The name of the property
+  - `Value` The value of the property
+- `Reputation` The monsters reputation
+  - `Default group` The default reputation
+  - `Type` The type of reputation
+    - `Attack` Applied if attacked
+    - `Die` Applied when dies
+  - `Group` The reputation group that is effected
+  - `Amount` The amount of reputation to apply
 - `Movement` determine if the monster will wander randomly or a set list of direction
   - `Speed` he speed the monster moves in heartbeats, must be set to enable movement
   - `Patrol route` a set list of exits the monster will attempt to follow